 - reprimand the solicitor

-What if I don’t agree with the Committee's decision?
+What if the complainant does not agree with the Committee's decision?

-What can the Commissioner decide about my review?
+What can the Commissioner decide about the complainant's review?

 After a review the Commissioner can: